nanna7077/XKeylogger/README.md

 # Linux-Keylogger
-An simple keylogger for linux systems.
+An simple keylogger for linux systems (X window only).

 Run the keylogger with: